dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

   outputs a shared secret.

+These algorithms are assembled as a two-pass protocol that allows two parties, A and B, to derive a shared secret in an interactive fashion:
+In the first pass, party B producing a ciphertext with the _Encapsulate_ operation needs to first receive or retrieve the public key from party A, who is responsible for _KeyGen_ and _Decapsulate_.
+In the second pass, this party A uses its secret key and the ciphertext to execute the _Decapsulate_ operation.
-These algorithms are assembled as a two-pass protocol that allows two parties to derive a shared secret.
-This shared secret can then be used to establish a secure communication channel using a symmetric-key algorithm.
+The shared secret produced by this protocol can then be used to establish a secure communication channel using a symmetric-key algorithm.

+# Overview

+FrodoKEM is an IND-CCA2 KEM ...

 # Conventions and Definitions